-This Assessment Report has been established as a result of the evaluation of the active substance Polyhexamethylene biguanide with a mean number-average molecular weight (Mn) of 1600 and a mean polydispersity (PDI) of 1.8, i.e. PHMB (1600; 1.8), as product-type 11 (preservatives for liquid-cooling and processing systems), carried out in the context of the work programme for the review of existing active substances provided for in Article 89 of Regulation (EU) No 528/2012 concerning the making available on the market and use of biocidal products 1, with a view to the possible approval of this substance.
+This Assessment Report has been established as a result of the evaluation of the active substance Polyhexamethylene biguanide with a mean number-average molecular weight (Mn) of 1600 and a mean polydispersity (PDI) of 1.8, i.e. PHMB (1600; 1.8), as product-type 6 (preservatives for products during storage), carried out in the context of the work programme for the review of existing active substances provided for in Article 89 of Regulation (EU) No 528/2012 concerning the making available on the market and use of biocidal products 1, with a view to the possible approval of this substance.

-PHMB (1600; 1.8) (CAS no. 27083-27-8 and 32289-58-0) was notified as an existing active substance, by Lonza (previously Arch Chemicals Ltd.), hereafter referred to as the applicant, in product-type 11.
+PHMB (1600; 1.8) (CAS no. 27083-27-8 and 32289-58-0) was notified as an existing active substance, by Lonza (previously Arch Chemicals Ltd.), hereafter referred to as the applicant, in product-type 6.